DRUG CRIMES ATTORNEY IN ST. LOUIS, MISSOURI

 The law in Missouri is that possession of a controlled substance is a class D felony unless the substance is thirty-five (35) grams or less of marijuana and then it is a misdemeanor.
 Possession of between 10 and 35 grams of marijuana or a synthetic cannabinoid is a class A misdemeanor.
 Possession of no more than 10 grams of marijuana or a synthetic cannabinoid is a class D misdemeanor (unless you have been found guilty previously of a controlled substance offense, in which case it would be considered a class A misdemeanor).

 Even though possession of marijuana can be a misdemeanor or a felony depending on the amount, it is still a serious drug charge with serious penalties that can have long term effects on your criminal record.
 If you or someone you know is charged with possession of a drug, St. Louis criminal defense attorney Justin Summary can help.
-Contact The Summary Law Firm today for a free case evaluation.
+Contact The Summary Law Firm today for a case evaluation.

 Distribution, Delivery, manufacturing, and possession with intent to distribute are very serious felony drug charges in Missouri.
 St. Louis drug crimes attorney Justin Summary of The Summary Law Firm has represented numerous clients facing these criminal drug charges and has the knowledge you need in your corner.

 Delivery of a controlled substance is generally a class C felony.
 If the substance was less than 35 grams of marijuana or synthetic cannabinoid it is a class E felony.
 The punishment for distribution or delivery charges can become even more severe if it is alleged that the drugs were distributed or delivered to a minor, or within two thousand feet of a school or within one thousand feet of government housing or a park.